TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewExtension/Index.rst

    The Domain Modeller screen of the Extension Builder.
 The comfort of building your model with drag and drop.

 Note that this tool is not a complete editor.
-It helps you creating the scaffolding of your extension, generating the necessary files.
-It's then up to you to fill these with the relevant code.
+It helps you to create the scaffolding of your extension and to generate all necessary PHP files.
+Then you can enhance these files with your own code.

 .. warning::
-   The Extension Builder has some possibility to preserve code, but it should still be used with care.
+   The Extension Builder has the feature to preserve code, but it should still be used with care.

-After the extension is written to your computer's disk you will be able to install it locally and start using it.
+After the extension has been written to the folder :file:`typo3conf/ext`, you will be able to activate it locally and start using it.

 Please refer to the `Extension Builder's manual <https://docs.typo3.org/typo3cms/extensions/extension_builder/>`__ for more information.